-In October 2023, we filed a patent application for our artificial intelligence (AI) program, ARI (Augmented Real-time Interface).
+In October 2024, we filed a non-provisional patent application for our artificial intelligence (AI) program, ARI (Augmented Real-time Interface).
 ARI is a healthcare companion designed to make healthcare more interactive, personalized, and user-friendly.
-By leveraging the capabilities of artificial intelligence, ARI looks to blend technology and human touch, with the goal to provide timely and relevant healthcare advice.
+By leveraging the capabilities of artificial intelligence, ARI aims to blend technology and human touch, with the goal to provide timely and relevant healthcare advice.
+One of ARi's key features is its ability to answer specific medical questions while incorporating patient data to ensure recommendations are relevant and personalized.